 - Only incoming students are considered for the Alpine, Payette, or Western Undergraduate Exchange (WUE, pronounced “woo-ee”) Scholarships.
 Consideration is based on admissions materials received by the scholarship deadline.
 A complete application includes the admissions application AND transcript(s).
 All criteria must be met by the deadline.

 - *Students must have an eligible major for the Foothills and Ridgeline scholarships.
 If one of the following majors is declared you will not be eligible for the Foothills or Ridgeline: Nursing, Pre-Nursing, Radiological Science, Pre-Radiological Science, Alternative Fee Programs, and fully online programs.
 These programs are subject to change.

 - **To be considered for the WUE, you must be a US Citizen or Permanent Resident and have a permanent residence within one of the following participating states/U.S. territories: Alaska, Arizona, California, Colorado, Hawaii, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, Wyoming, Commonwealth of the Northern Marianas Islands, American Samoa, Republic of the Marshall Islands and the Federal States of Micronesia.

 - WUE scholarship recipients cannot count time in the WUE program towards establishing Idaho residency.
-Learn more about Idaho residency here.
+Visit the Idaho Residency webpage for more information.

 - WUE scholarship covers 150% of the resident tuition, this is a savings of $14,572.00 per year.

 - Scholarship recipients are required to enroll full-time (12 credits) each semester of the award (fall & spring) and are still responsible for resident fees and the uncovered portion of the nonresident fees.
 Online courses that charge a per-credit fee instead of standard tuition and fees do not count in the required 12 credit total per semester.

 - ***Recipients must be enrolled in at least 12 credits each semester (fall & spring) and successfully complete at least 24 credits combined (fall & spring).
 One-semester recipient (fall or spring only) must successfully complete at least 12 credits.

 - Please make yourself familiar with the Scholarship Policies for additional details.